AllGen Is Growing! Click Here To Learn More.

 An advantage to having an IRA is that a wide variety of asset types can be included:

-The type of IRA available to you depends on your status.
-If you are opening the account as an individual, you can open a self-directed IRA: traditional or Roth IRA.
-If you’re a small business owner or if you’re self-employed, you can open a simple or SEP IRA.
+The type of IRA available to you depends on your employment status as well as taxable income.
+If you are opening the account as an individual, you may be able open an IRA: traditional or Roth IRA.
+If you’re a small business owner or if you’re self-employed, you may be able to open a simple or SEP IRA.

 Traditional IRA

-Your traditional IRA contributions are tax-deductible if your and/or your spouse are not covered by a plan at work.
+Your traditional IRA contributions are typically tax-deductible if you and/or your spouse are not covered by a plan at work.
 If you and/or your spouse are covered by a plan at work, your deduction is tied to certain income thresholds.
-If you file taxes individually, that income total in 2020 is $65,000.
-If you’re married and filing taxes jointly, that income cap increases to $104,000.
-Above these income thresholds, your deduction starts getting phased out.
+Below is a table of the phase-out income ranges for tax deductions – if your income is above the listed ranges, your contribution is not tax deductible.

 Roth IRA